sveinar/opencore-asus-tuf-z490/README.md

 * iGPU
 * Audio out from the MB
-* Bluetooth 5 devices
+* Bluetooth and Wifi using BCM94360CD card

 ## What is not working

-* Bluetooth 4 devices
 * HDMI/DP audio (dual booting to Windows and Realtek drivers overwriting)